General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

-\paragraph{Proof sketch for Theorem~\ref{thm:b_sen_upperbound}:} Due to space limitations, we defer the full proof of Theorem~\ref{thm:b_sen_upperbound} to Appendix~\ref{sec:proofofsensitivity} and only describe the approach and main ideas here.
-We divide the proof in four steps. \textbf{In Step 1,} we begin with the relaxed convex program~\eqref{eq:b_imp_bias_relax_eq}, and determine necessary characteristic equations for the solution $\barbq$; in particular, we show that it is \emph{necessary} for $\barbq$ to solve the system of nonlinear equations $\XX \diag{\y} \barbq = \mu \diag{\y} \gpf[-1]{\barbq}$ for some $\mu > 0$. \textbf{In Step 2,} we use the relative closeness (in an operator-norm sense) of $\XX$ to a multiple of $\I$ to show that the nonlinear equation above implies that the vectors $\barbq$ and $\gpf[-1]{\barbq}$ are close in a directional sense.
-Next, \textbf{Step 3} proves a simple but non-trivial observation which, as pictured in Figure~\ref{fig:q_hq}, states that the vector $\one$ is \emph{in between} the vectors $\barbq$ and $\gpf[-1]{\barbq}$ (implying that its angle with either of the vectors is smaller than the angle between $\barbq$ and $\gpf[-1]{\barbq}$).
+\paragraph{Proof sketch for Theorem~\ref{thm:b_sen_upperbound}:} The full proof of Theorem~\ref{thm:b_sen_upperbound} is in Appendix~\ref{sec:proofofsensitivity}.
+We divide the proof in four steps. \textbf{In Step 1,} we begin with the auxiliary convex program~\eqref{eq:b_imp_bias_relax_eq}, and determine necessary characteristic equations for the solution $\barbq$; in particular, we show that it is \emph{necessary} for $\barbq$ to solve the system of nonlinear equations $\XX \diag{\y} \barbq = \mu \diag{\y} \gpf[-1]{\barbq}$ for some $\mu > 0$. \textbf{In Step 2,} we use the relative closeness (in an operator-norm sense) of $\XX$ to a multiple of $\I$ to show that the nonlinear equation above implies that the vectors $\barbq$ and $\gpf[-1]{\barbq}$ are close in a directional sense in Eq.~\eqref{b_sen_inter_res3}.

+Next, \textbf{Step 3} proves a simple but non-trivial observation which, as pictured in Figure~\ref{fig:q_hq}, states that the vector $\one$ is \emph{in between} the vectors $\barbq$ and $\gpf[-1]{\barbq}$ in Eq.~\eqref{eq:dualconvergenceqy} (implying that its angle with either of the vectors is smaller than the angle between $\barbq$ and $\gpf[-1]{\barbq}$).
 The proof of this observation critically uses the convexity of $g(\cdot)$ which turns out to lead to an application of Chebyshev's sum inequality~\citep{hardy1952inequalities} to complete the desired argument.
-Steps 1, 2 and 3 together give a rate on the directional convergence of the \emph{dual optimal solution} $\barbq$ to $\one$.
+Steps 1, 2 and 3 together give a rate on the directional convergence of the \emph{dual optimal solution} $\barbq$ to $\one$ in Eq.~\eqref{eq:dualconvergencefinal}.

 The final \textbf{Step 4} uses the primal-dual relationship in Eq.~\eqref{eq:dual-primal-t} to show that the primal convergence rate is identical to the dual convergence rate up to universal constant factors and is proved through a series of algebraic manipulations which repeatedly utilize the operator-norm concentration of $\XX$ around $\alpha \I$.